7 Steps to Building a Homemade Dip Station

 Mark the center point of the top bars where you will grip the handles.
 Measure three inches either side of the center point and make a mark.
 Grab some grip tape and begin wrapping it around the bar, starting from the inner mark.
 Be careful to wrap in a tight, uniform manner so that the tape runs smoothly, without causing bulges.
 Do the same with the other side.

 You can pick up some heavy-duty, all-purpose grip tape for just a few bucks.
 Our favorite brand is produced by Tape Owl.
 Each roll is 1.5 inches wide and 18 inches long.

 If you thought that dip bars were just for your chest and triceps, check out this whole body workout using nothing but your homemade dip bars . . .

-Following our easy 7 step guide will allow you to build a solid pair of portable dips stands that will last a lifetime.
-You’ll save a lot of money and you’ll have the satisfaction of training on gear that you have created yourself.
+Following our easy 7 step guide will allow you to build a solid pair of portable dip station that will last a lifetime.
+You’ll save a lot of money and you’ll have the satisfaction of training on a DIY dip station that you have created yourself.

 These dip bars will handle a weight of up to 215 pounds.
 If you are heavier than that, simply increase the diameter of the PVC pipe to 2 inches.